 Gen Z have noticed this shift among their peers, many of whom embrace moderation and take regular breaks from alcohol to improve their physical, mental, and social health.

-Young people’s drinking habits appear to be more affected by growing concern about alcohol harms, which may be attributed to stronger public health messaging, education, or exposure to the health and social impacts of alcohol.
+Young people’s drinking habits appear to be more affected by growing concern about alcohol harms, perhaps because of stronger public health messaging, education, or exposure to the health and social impacts of alcohol.

 More can be done to reduce harms